 Most Embarrassing Moment…It was probably when I lost my swimsuit on a waterslide in Virginia Beach.
 It was right before school had let out for summer, so the place was pretty deserted (thank goodness!).
-I was really overweight back then and when I came down the slide, I came to a stop and a big whoosh of water came past me and pushed my swimsuit off and carried it a good 6 feet on the slide beyond me.
+I was really overweight back then and when I came down the slide, I came to a stop and a big whoosh of water came past me and pushed my swimsuit off and carried it a good 6 feet on the slide beyond me (I should have had my legs crossed).
 I was so embarrassed.
 I slowly inched my way, legs locked and hand over the appropriate parts, down the slide to my swimsuit.
 I struggled to put it on without showing anything, then left the place quickly afterwards.
 My friend, Doug, just laughed.
 Not my best day.

 Best joke you’ve heard lately?
 Guy goes to a 24 hour convenience store.
 Clerk is locking up.
 Guy says, “I thought you were open 24 hours?”
 Clerk: “Not in a row.”

 “I was at a restaurant, I saw a guy wearing a leather jacket at the same time he was eating a hamburger and drinking a glass of milk.
 I said ‘Dude, you are a cow.
 The metamorphosis is complete.
 Don’t fall asleep, I will tip you over’”- Hedberg

 Books?
 “The Summons” by Dennis McCallum.
 Not for how well it was written, but for the theology in it.
 Very challenging and freeing.
 It’s no longer in print but can be purchased here.
 Also, Wisdom Hunter– the story of a very prideful and rules-oriented Pastor’s search for wisdom and truth.
 Well-written and inspiring.
 (Links provided for your ease of review and/or purchase.
 We make nothing on the sale of these books.)

 Who Are You Listening To?
 Matt Chandler at the moment.